dirk-dms/mini-pov/README.md

 > Command bytes plus 12*2 Byes PWM values get sent to the SPI Port.
 >
 > Each single DMA transfer writes the whole image to the spi port.
-> The DMA transfer complete interrupt can then advance the buffer pointer
+> The DMA transfer complete interrupt can then update the contents of the inactive (just finished) buffer.
-> from the just finished buffer to next framebuffer.
-> In the background task we will actually have tripple buffering,
-> one Buffer being displayed, a next Buffer that is already prepared,
-> and a third one under construction by the background task.
 >
-> 12 * 60 Pixels resolution will be ok for some scrolling text,
+> 12 * 120 Pixels resolution will be ok for some scrolling text,
-> so we'll need some Character Fonts stored somewhere too.
+> so we'll probably want some Character Fonts stored somewhere too.
 > Internally we'll work with 8 Bit brightness values and
-> gamma correction will map them to 16 bit pwm values.
+> gamma correction will map them to 9 bit pwm values.
+> We'll use the faster segmented 9 bit mode since our pixel duration
+> will only last for about 1000 clock cycles.
+A 512 cycle PWM period will
+> fit aprox two times during a pixel-period, no sense having a longer pwm period.

 ## Required Software